 If you are a woman, chances are you and kegels have crossed paths before.
-Kegels have traditionally been the only thing prescribed to women trying to recover after giving birth.
+Kegels have traditionally been the ONLY exercise prescribed to women trying to recover after giving birth.
 Unfortunately, studies have shown that pelvic floor muscle training programs (kegels) are successful for only about 55% of women.
-If kegels fail, the traditional next option is surgery.
-But I have been a physical therapist for over ten years and own a practice focused on women returning to activities they love with a healthy pelvic floor and need to tell you that there are three specific reason that kegels fail for many women.
+So what about the other 45%?

 1. PELVIC FLOOR WEAKNESS IS NOT ACTUALLY YOUR PROBLEM

 Traditional pelvic floor exercises, such as kegels, treat the symptom of the pelvic floor weakness.
 But is your pelvic floor actually weak?
 Or is your problem that the communication between your brain and the pelvic floor has been disrupted due to having a baby, having surgery, changing medication, trauma, or having been on bed rest?
 With the women I work with, I want to discover why the pelvic floor is not functioning correctly before prescribing exercises.